 Forgiveness And Healing

-Why should I forgive?
+Why is it important to forgive?
 What’s in it for me?

 Bitterness is an outcome from holding unto misdeeds by others.
 Bitterness can develop in a forgiver if they genuinely do not forgive.
 Furthermore, not all misdeeds get resolved and forgiven.
 A person who has been transgressed by others must understand this and recognize the negative spiritual and physical effects effects of bitterness and let go to a greater hope.